shub-h14/MIT_SEM_6/README.md

 # MIT_SEM_6
-This is the labs which i attended in my 6th sem.
+This repository contains lab programs, assignments, and documentation for the 6th semester of my engineering curriculum.
+Each directory corresponds to a different subject or lab.